Cold-climate heat pump replacing an oil heating system at an Ontario home

 Eligibility tested

-Unlike standard rebates that only cover the heat pump unit, this program is designed to cover the FULL oil-to-electric transition.
+Unlike standard rebates that only covered the heat pump unit, this program was designed to cover the full oil-to-electric transition.

 Eligible costAmountNotes

-Cold-climate heat pump (ducted, ductless, or air-to-water)Up to grant maximumMust be ENERGY STAR certified cold-climate model
+Cold-climate heat pump (ducted, ductless, or air-to-water)Up to grant maximumHad to be ENERGY STAR certified cold-climate model

-Oil tank decommissioning and removalIncluded in grantCertified contractor removes tank and oil furnace per TSSA regulations
+Oil tank decommissioning and removalWas includedCertified contractor removes tank and oil furnace per TSSA regulations

-Pre and post EnerGuide evaluationsOften subsidizedEnergy advisor fees frequently bundled into the program for income-qualified households
+Pre and post EnerGuide evaluationsOften subsidizedEnergy advisor fees frequently bundled in for income-qualified households

-Installation labor and permitsIncluded in grantStandard EcoFrost installation includes TSSA permit and inspection
+Installation labor and permitsWas includedStandard EcoFrost installation includes TSSA permit and inspection

-• • You currently heat primarily with home heating oil
+• • You heated primarily with home heating oil

 • • Household income at or below the provincial threshold